CEO & Founder

 A recent graduate with a BSc in Interaction Design, Julia joins Mindwave as a multi-disciplined designer, covering all streams of design, from research, to UX to UI.
 She wrote a thesis on mental health and social media, making her the perfect addition to the team.

-Julia is originally from Sweden and moved to London 6 years ago with a view to travelling to Australia.
-However, she loved London so much she's stayed and made it her home!
+Julia is originally from Sweden but moved to London 6 years ago.
 Despite becoming a through and through Londoner, Julia can often be spotted at one of East London’s cozy hangouts for a Swedish “fika”.
 She also enjoys tasty food, travelling and occasionally binge watching series (honestly, who doesn't!?).

 Tezza is a Ficus elastica, also known as a rubber plant.
 He is native to areas such as east India, Nepal, Bhutan, Burma, China, Malaysia, and Indonesia, and now resides in London.